AaltoIIC/Co-Des/README.md

 This script calculates the maximum torsional vibration amplitude for a system with a specific excitations and rpm range.
 Th script follows the [Forced response example](https://github.com/Aalto-Arotor/openTorsion/blob/main/opentorsion/examples/forced_response.py) from openTorsion library.
 This example was modified to be able to take varying excitation as an input.

 **/flask_server/flask_utils/openTorsion_converter.py**
 This scripts takes a list of component DTIDs as an input and creates an openTorsion assembly from these components.
 The script fetches the component information from the Digital Twin Descriptions Documents of components stored in [Twinbase](https://github.com/twinbase/twinbase).
-These information include for example damping and excitation of components.
+These information include, for example, damping and excitation of components.

 **/measurements**